Student Spotlight: Published Author Starts A New Chapter

 Since she was seven years old, Alivia has loved telling stories.
-Starting off with short pieces of fiction, she eventually began taking on more lengthy projects that explored her personal struggles and thoughts.
+Starting off with short pieces of fiction, she eventually began taking on more lengthy projects that explored her personal struggles and became an author.

 “I love being able to escape into a world that I can control,” says Alivia.
 “It just makes me so happy to write!”

 Unfortunately, due to bullying and her own struggles with mental health, her previous school was no longer a good fit for her.
-Alivia needed a school with less drama and one that would support her creative ambitions.
-In her teacher, Colleen Darling, Alivia found a mentor who would support her unique needs as a student and as a writer.
+Alivia needed a school with less drama that would support her creative ambitions.
+In her teacher, Colleen Darling, Alivia found a mentor who supported her unique needs as a student and as a writer.

 “I think what I find the coolest about Ms. Darling is that she’s so compassionate for her students,” says Alivia.
 “She really cares for them, no matter the circumstance.”

 In our Independent Study program, Alivia created a personalized learning plan that allows her to finish school while pursuing her writing and other interests.
-With her teacher’s support (and editing skills!), Alivia published her second novel, Waves (2021) which tells the story of a teenage girl who copes with the death of her older brother.
-Her schedule also allows her time to take community college courses, volunteer at a local cat shelter, and participate in Visions’ Find Your Voice writing class starting this spring.
+With her teacher’s support (and editing skills!), Alivia published her second novel, Waves (2021).
+A story of a teenage girl who copes with the death of her older brother.
+Her schedule also allows her time to take community college courses, volunteer at a local cat shelter, and participate in Visions’ Find Your Voice writing class.

 Turning the Page